scala/scala-lang/community/index.md

 ## Reporting issues

 If you're having a problem with Scala, your first line of defense is our forums and chat rooms.
-Especially if you're new to the language, it's likely the unexpected behavior you're seeing isn't a bug.
-It's best to discuss the matter with more experienced users before filing a bug report.
+The unexpected behavior you're seeing might not be a bug.
+Especially if you're new to the language, it's best to discuss the matter with more experienced users before filing a bug report.

 That said, bugs do occur and bug reports are valuable.
 You can report bugs here: